 - 10. An elderly patient with a new diagnosis of hypertension will be receiving a new prescription for an antihypertensive drug.
-The nurse expects which type of dosing to occur with this drug therapy? - A. Drug therapy will be based on the patient's weight. - B. Drug therapy will be based on the patient's age. - C. The patient will receive the maximum dose that is expected to reduce the blood pressure. - D. The patient will receive the lowest possible dose at first, and then the dose will be adjusted as needed.
+The nurse expects which type of dosing to occur with this drug therapy? - a.
+Drug therapy will be based on the patient's weight. - b.
+Drug therapy will be based on the patient's age. - c.
+The patient will receive the maximum dose that is expected to reduce the blood pressure. - d.
+The patient will receive the lowest possible dose at first, and then the dose will be increased as needed.

-As a general rule, dosing for the elderly should follow the admonition, "Start low and go slow," which means to start with the lowest possible dose (often less than an average adult dose) and increase the dose slowly, based on patient response.
+As a general rule, dosing for elderly patients should follow the admonition, "Start low, and go slow," which means to start with the lowest possible dose (often less than an average adult dose) and increase the dose slowly, if needed, based on patient response.
+The other responses are incorrect.